A1Liu/a1liu/README.md

 ### TODO
 * [ ] Better method of checking for configuration than `-e ~/.aliu_config_installed`
+* [ ] Check for pre-existing files, stuff like that
 * [ ] Scripts to move stuff around w/ symbolic links
 * [ ] More cross-platform compatibility
 * [x] Zsh settings